codecarrotlabs/blog.codecarrot.net/_posts/business/finance/2017-11-15-savings-account-vs-current-account-for-your-small-business.md

 * No interest offered on minimum balance.
 * No cap on the number of free transactions.
 * Overdraft facility available.
 You can withdraw money from the account even if you have zero balance.
 The bank will treat it as a loan.
 This is important for working capital for businesses.
-* Other banking services like chequebooks, deposits etc., are free.
+* Other banking services like cheque books, deposits etc., are free.

 ### Documents required for opening a Current account: